 Vladimir holds PhD (2008) and BEng Honours (2003) degrees in Software Engineering and Computing, respectively, from the City University London.

 Initially, he was employed as a Research Assistant in CSR working on the DOTS project and contributing to the DIRC project.
 Subsequently, he was appointed as a Research Associate, Security and Forensic Evaluation of ICT systems, and has been contributing since to the centre's ongoing initiative in dependability and security assessment of computer-based systems.
 During this appointment he obtained the Ph.D on the topic of design, and performance evaluation, of diverse database replication protocols.
 He was appointed to a permanent academic post in CSR in January 2009, first as a Research Fellow, then as a Lecturer in March 2013, and subsequently as a Senior Lecturer in August 2019.

-Recently, he was the PI for the EPSRC-funded DIDERO-PC project, and contributed to the SESAMO and AFTER projects (sponsored by the ARTEMIS Embedded Computing Systems Initiative and EU FP7, respectively).
+He was the PI for the EPSRC-funded DIDERO-PC project, and contributed to the AQUAS, SESAMO and AFTER projects (sponsored by the ARTEMIS Embedded Computing Systems Initiative and EU FP7, respectively).

 His research work, mostly on design and evaluation of (diverse) database replication protocols, as well as dependability and security assessment of software-based systems, contributes to the department's broad research areas of Software and Systems Engineering.

 Vladimir has been contributing to the university's enterprise activities since 2009.